alan-turing-institute/mental-health-dashboard/README.md

 # Mental Health Dashboard

-This project is intended to produce a mental health dashboard that allows policy stakeholders to visualise and explore small-area estimates of self-reported mental well-being
+This project is intended to produce a mental health dashboard that allows policy stakeholders to visualise and explore small-area estimates of self-reported mental well-being.

 Programming language: R